Pefema/OneOpes_protocol/README.md

 - Each script includes interactive prompts for necessary user input
 - The pipeline is designed for host-guest systems but can be adapted for other cases
 - All relative paths in scripts use `../../` to reference directories outside of scripts/automated_protocol/
+- Ensure all external dependencies (GROMACS, PLUMED, etc.) are properly installed and accessible in your PATH before running the pipeline